Some comments from our users

 -- Chris Hickam

 "I am a control systems PhD, with 15 years of Matlab experience, who spends most of his time doing software engineering.
-Ch is a dream come true."
+Ch is a dream comes true."

 -- Matt Wheeler